-We've also seen cashback available for non-food items, too.
-While there's no point in buying something you don't want for a partial refund, if it's a full refund you might as well make the most of it - never turn down a freebie, we say!
+We've also seen cashback available for non-food items, like shampoo and pet food.
+While there's no point in buying something you don't want for a partial refund, you may as well make the most of a full refund.
+Never turn down a few freebies, we say!

 Plus, if it's something you don't like or won't use, you can donate your freebies to a food bank.

 Usually, these apps only work with receipts from big supermarkets (Tesco, Asda, Morrisons, Sainsbury's, Waitrose and the Co-op).
 Most of the time, the app will let you know where you can shop in order to be eligible for the cashback.

 In some cases, they even have a map pinpointing the nearest eligible stores.
 This way, you know exactly where to go.

 Also, you sometimes have to buy the product from a specific supermarket chain to get the cashback.
 If it's not your local store, think about whether it's worth trekking further afield just to nab the freebies.
 You don't want to end up spending more on transport.

 And don't worry if you do your food shopping online.
 Most supermarket cashback apps accept online shopping receipts as well as the in-store equivalent (although there are occasionally some exceptions).